JVital2013/vitality-goes/README.md

 There are different ways to set up the Vitality GOES server. **It is recommended that you host Vitality GOES on your ground station itself** for the most up-to-date information and to simplify setup/maintenance, but it can be hosted on another machine if you have a sync process set up between the ground station and the Vitality GOES server. *Syncing received images from another machine is outside the scope of Vitality GOES.*

-It is recommended that you use a Debian-based Linux distro to host the Vitality GOES server - something like Raspberry Pi OS, Ubuntu, or Debian itself.
-Hosting the server on Windows will work, but it is in beta. **Windows-hosted Vitality GOES runs much slower than on Linux, especially when displaying current weather information.**
+It is recommended that you use a Debian-based Linux distro to host the Vitality GOES server.
+Something like Raspberry Pi OS, Ubuntu, or Debian is preferred.
+Windows-hosted Vitality GOES runs slower than it does when hosted on Linux - displaying EMWIN information can be extremely slow, but other parts of the software are more usable.
+See [this issue for more](https://github.com/JVital2013/vitality-goes/issues/2).

 If you enable the video rendering scripts, keep in mind that these scripts may take more power than a low-end machine, like a Raspberry Pi, can provide.
 You may need to offload these tasks to another machine or upgrade your server to something beefier.
 I'm using a laptop laptop with a 4th generation Core i5 processor, and it has more than enough power to run goestools, Vitality GOES, and all secondary scripts.